Science-for-Nature-and-People/BibScan/README.md

-# Project Title
+# BibScan

-BibScan: an R package to batch download PDFs from a .bib file
+An R package to batch download PDFs from a .bib file

 ## Installing